SPLENDID-RESEARCH/api-docs/docs/panelist.md

 # Transmission

-The transmission of panelist can be done via API or FTP file upload.
+The transmission of panelists can be done via API or FTP file upload.
 However the API approach is way more superior.<br />
 Next to any profiling information, each call also contains the information whether the panelist is a new one to be added, an already existing one who adjusted their profile or a panelist who should be deleted:<br />

 Value | Explanation